enkuru/claude-toolbar/README.md

 - The associated `claude` process IDs if the process monitor is enabled

 Inactive (older) sessions are automatically ordered to the bottom; only the 20 most recent entries are shown to keep the menu tidy.
 When Claude asks for approval, the session row turns orange so you can quickly jump back to the terminal.

+## macOS app bundle / DMG build

+To ship a reusable macOS app bundle and disk image:

+1. Install the optional packaging dependency: `pip install -e .[mac]`.
+2. Run `scripts/build_dmg.sh` to invoke `py2app` and bundle assets.
+3. Grab the resulting `dist/Claude Toolbar.app` or distribute `dist/claude-toolbar.dmg` (drag the app bundle to `/Applications`).

+The generated bundle respects the launch-at-login toggle—enable it from **Preferences…** after first launch if you want the toolbar to bootstrap with macOS.

 ## Notes & Limitations